das-peter/commerce_multicurrency/README.txt

 * Install as usual, see http://drupal.org/node/70151 for further information.

-* Configure the currency covnersion: admin/commerce/config/currency/conversion
+* Configure the currency conversion: admin/commerce/config/currency/conversion

-* Run cron or sync manually to syncronize the rates.
+* Run cron or sync manually to synchronize the rates.